-

 How to Protect Water Quality from Permeation Due to Contaminated Soils

-07/17/2020 In Environmental & Safety TechnicalFor buried pipelines, there can be several soil conditions that adversely affect water quality via permeation.
-As a waterworks professional, you most likely will ask “Where and when might these harmful conditions be present, or even potentially develop, and what solution is available to best protect my water system from this issue?
-We will look at several of the more common risks in this article and discuss protective measures that can be utilized.
-These risks can include contaminated soils from areas in or near older landfills, industrial sites, and abandoned or leaking fuel tanks, to mention a few.
+07/17/2020 In Environmental & Safety Products TechnicalFor buried pipelines, several soil conditions can adversely affect water quality through permeation.
+As a waterworks professional, you most likely will ask, “Where and when might these harmful conditions be present, or even potentially develop, and what solution is available to best protect my water system from this issue?
+We will examine several common risks in this #IronStrong Blog and discuss protective measures that can be employed.
+These risks can include contaminated soils from areas in or near older landfills, industrial sites, and abandoned or leaking fuel tanks, among others.

 Latest Posts